freeCodeCamp/i18n-curriculum/curriculum/challenges/portuguese/blocks/en-a2-quiz-educational-professional-background/69602ccea37b20ccba6af9db.md

 ---

-A ação acontece todos os dias
+A ação acontece todos os dias.

 #### --answer--